Hansmu/nodejs/README.md

 really call it from your code.

 The incoming data is sent as a stream of data.
 A stream is an on-going process.
 The data is read in chunks.
 We can start working on the data before all of it has been read.
+You can use a buffer to read that data.
+A buffer is like a bus stop.
+It takes a couple of chunks and releases them after it is done.
+You work with the buffer.